 This does not affect the one-off additional fees for the approval of establishments as set out in the above-mentioned tariff, code 12030.

 Backgrounds and calculation bases for the new tariff headings (codes 3001 to 3012) were discussed with economic operators in a consultation procedure.
-The corresponding tariff was determined in accordance with the provisions of § 6, Paragraph 6 of the Health and Food Safety Act 2002, last amended by Federal Law Gazette No. 111/2010, in agreement with the Federal Ministry of Agriculture, Forestry, Environment and Water Management and the Federal Ministry of Finance to cover costs.
+The corresponding tariff was determined in accordance with the provisions of § 6, Paragraph 6 of the Health and Food Safety Act 2002, last amended by Federal Law Gazette No. 111/2010, in agreement with the Federal Ministry of Agriculture, Regions and Tourism and the Federal Ministry of Finance to cover costs.

 Risk number and risk level

 The prescribed fee is designed as an annual fee per business location and is based on the data collected on business activity and the resulting risk figures within the framework of on-site feed monitoring.
 Each holding is officially notified of the risk number and risk level (see model).